codr7/alisp/README.md

 ```

 ### anonymous functions
-Anonymous functions may be created by simply skipping the `func` keyword and name.
+Anonymous functions may be created by simply replacing `func` and the name with `\`.

 ```
   (\ [] [Int] 42)